veithen/veithen.github.io/_posts/2015-01-21-referrer-spam.md

 This leaves the question how the spammer gets the property ID of your Web site.
 There are two possibilities:

-* The property ID is actually public information because it must be included somehow in every (tracked) Web page on your site.
-One way to get property IDs is therefore to crawl the Web using a bot and scrape the IDs from the visited pages.
+* As mentioned earlier, the property ID is actually public information because it must be included somehow in every (tracked) Web page on your site.
+One way for the spammer to get property IDs is therefore to crawl the Web using a bot and scrape the IDs from the visited pages.

 * The spammer can simply target random property IDs.
 Given the structure of the ID, there is indeed a significant probability of hitting an existing property by choosing an ID randomly.
 In addition to that, property IDs are